Indiana House of Representatives

 The Indiana House of Representatives is the lower house of the Indiana General Assembly, the state legislature of the U.S. state of Indiana.
 The House is composed of 100 members representing an equal number of constituent districts.
 House members serve two-year terms without term limits.
 According to the 2010 U.S. census, each State House district contains an average of 64,838 people.

 The House convenes at the Indiana Statehouse in Indianapolis.

 Terms and qualifications

-In order to run for a seat for the Indiana House of Representatives one must be a citizen of the United States, has to be at least 21 years of age upon taking office, and should reside in the state of Indiana for 2 years and in the district to represent for at least 1 year at the time of the election.
+In order to run for a seat for the Indiana House of Representatives must be a citizen of the United States, you must be at least 21 years of age upon taking office, and should reside in the state of Indiana for 2 years and in the district to represent for at least 1 year at the time of the election.

 Representatives serve terms of two years, and there is no limit on how many terms a representative may serve.